 Healing Addiction and Relationships

-The good news is though that it does not have to stay this way, it does not have to be this way.
+The good news is though that it does not have to stay this way.
 There are so many steps that you can take and ways that you can heal …

 Here are some really practical techniques and approaches to use when you're working with dysfunctional relationships.